MagdalenaTrzcinska/MagdalenaTrzcinska/README.md

 ![Header](https://raw.githubusercontent.com/MagdalenaTrzcinska/MagdalenaTrzcinska/master/beautiful.png "Header")

 ### Hi there 👋 I'm Magda.
 I started my IT studies with Java.
-For 3 years I was doing basic projects in this language.
+For 3 years I did basic projects in this language.
 However, the back-end was not satisfactory enough for me.
 With a bit of free time, I found front-end technologies.
-Colours, shapes, gradients in web design are what I would like to do in life.
+Colours, shapes, gradients in web design are what I would like to do in my life.

 ## My development toolbelt: